sammcj/CO2-Logger/readme.md

 # Example MH-Z14 / MH-Z19 CO2 sensor reader and visualiser

 * Read data from UART(serial)-connected MH-Z14 or MH-Z19 sensor using python.
-* visualise received data using html and plotly.js library.
+* If you dare to install nodejs you can visualise the logged data (using html and plotly.js library).

 ## Usage